A new rumor suggests the Motorola Razr foldable phone will launch in the US by the end of 2019

 Rumors that Motorola is revamping its iconic Razr flip phone have been circulating since January, and have continued throughout the year.
-On Tuesday, for example, a rumor circulated that the phone will launch in the US "within the next few months" and in Europe in December, according to Dutch site Let's Go Digital
+Last week, for example, a rumor circulated that the phone will launch in the US "within the next few months" and in Europe in December, according to Dutch site Let's Go Digital

 It's speculated that the Razr won't be as powerful and high-end as other foldable phones like the Galaxy Fold and Huawei Mate X, but there are a lot of reasons to be excited about a Moto Razr foldable phone.